cornerstone-consulting/INFIODocs/infio-docs.md

 ---
 ### Solution Overview

-INFIO is a specialized tool developed by Cornerstone Consulting Group to streamline and automate the database and application migration assessment process in AWS.
-It provides a comprehensive evaluation of migration feasibility, covering SQL Server to Babelfish for Aurora PostgreSQL, SQL Server to Aurora PostgreSQL, and .NET applications migrating to .NET Core.
+INFIO is a specialized tool developed by Cornerstone Consulting Group to streamline and automate both the assessment & migration in AWS.

+On the assessment side, INFIO provides a comprehensive evaluation of migration feasibility, covering SQL Server to Babelfish for Aurora PostgreSQL, SQL Server to Aurora PostgreSQL, and .NET applications migrating to .NET Core.
 Unlike traditional assessment tools that focus primarily on code compatibility, INFIO takes a migration-centric approach, offering detailed insights into compatibility, conversion efforts, and potential challenges across databases and application stacks.

+On the migration side, INFIO integrates with AWS Database Migration Service (DMS) to automate and manage the data transfer process.
+It provisions replication instances, configures endpoints, and creates migration tasks to securely and efficiently move data from SQL Server to Babelfish-enabled Aurora PostgreSQL.
+This dual capability makes INFIO a single-pane solution for both planning and executing end-to-end database modernization initiatives.

 ### Multi Assessment Approach